netdata/netdata/collectors/python.d.plugin/README.md

 _Variables from config file_: all from [UrlService](#urlservice)

-Use it to extract data from HTTP endpoints that exposes metrics in openmetrics format.
+Use it to extract data from HTTP endpoints that exposes metrics in prometheus format.

 The service is a `UrlService` wrapper.
 It reads HTTP response body, parses data using [text_fd_to_metric_families](https://github.com/prometheus/client_python/blob/master/prometheus_client/parser.py) parser from [prometheus client_python](https://github.com/prometheus/client_python) package.